msadowski/weeklyrobotics/_posts/2020-04-27-weekly-robotics-88.md

 2) New Scavenger Technology Allows Robots to 'Eat' Metal for Energy.
 <br>[Science Daily](https://www.sciencedaily.com/releases/2020/04/200421134420.htm)<br>
 INFO: Researchers from University of Pennsylvania's School of Engineering and Applied Science are working on "metal-air scavenger" - a concept that's bridging the gap between batteries and harvesters (for example solar panels).
 In this project the robot is carrying a cathode, below which a slab of hydrogel is used as an electrolyte and the metal surface the robot is touching is the anode.
-[Here](https://youtu.be/4Rg2GELb7MI) is the video showing the robot in action where the researchers talk about their invention.
+[Here](https://youtu.be/4Rg2GELb7MI) is the video showing the robot in action and the researchers explaining their invention.

 3) What Networks Will Co-Evolve With AI and Robotics?
 <br>[Rodney Brooks](https://rodneybrooks.com/what-networks-will-co-evolve-with-ai-and-robotics/)<br>